notaika/Ha.BIT/README.md

     <i> For more detailed explanation on the pixel.a API and functionality, please refer to: https://docs.pixe.la/ & https://help.pixe.la/en </i>

 3. Click on this link: https://cors-anywhere.herokuapp.com/corsdemo and please click on "Request temporary access to the demo server"

+Another side-note: This app was only made for desktop view.
+For the best user experience please use between 1280px and 1920px.

 ## Usage Instructions
 1. ### Sign Up + Login